KittyGiraudel/sass-guidelines/index.md

 ### Lightening and darkening colors

+> The `scale-color` function is designed to scale properties more fluidly by taking into account how high or low they already are.
+It should provide results that are as nice as `mix`'s but with a clearer calling convention.
+The scaling factor isn't exactly the same, but it's a better idea to get familiar with `scale-color` than with `mix`.

 Both [`lighten`](http://sass-lang.com/documentation/Sass/Script/Functions.html#lighten-instance_method) and [`darken`](http://sass-lang.com/documentation/Sass/Script/Functions.html#darken-instance_method) functions manipulate the lightness of a color in the HSL space by adding or substracting lightness to it.
 Basically, they are nothing but aliases for the `$lightness` parameter of the [`adjust-color`](http://sass-lang.com/documentation/Sass/Script/Functions.html#adjust_color-instance_method) function.

 The thing is, those functions often do not provide the expected result.
 On the other hand, the [`mix`](http://sass-lang.com/documentation/Sass/Script/Functions.html#mix-instance_method) function is a nice way to lighten or darken a color by mixing it with either `white` or `black`.